dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-So lets replace that with the following:
+So let's replace that with the following:

 {% highlight html %}
 {% raw %}